Senzaki/clijockey/README.rst

     conn = CLIMachine('route-views.routeviews.org', accts,
         auto_priv_mode=False, log_screen=True, debug=False, command_timeout=5)

-    ### NOTE: Please don't file bugs about problems with route-views... it's
-    ###     constantly hammered by people and randomly stops responding.
-    ###     That is in fact, why I use it as a demo and test case

     conn.execute('term len 0', wait=0.5)    # Wait 0.5 seconds after the cmd
     conn.execute('show version')